 Leading questions are also allowed during a cross-examination when an attorney is questioning the other party's witnesses.
 This is because one of the purposes of cross-examination is to test the credibility of statements that a witness made on direct examination.
 It's also due to the fact that that witnesses for one party may not be as forthcoming or helpful when questioned by the other party's attorney.

 As you can see, there are a variety of courtroom tools, including the use of leading questions, that attorneys can use to elicit evidence and make a stronger case for their clients.
-If you're facing criminal charges, having an experienced criminal defense attorney at your side can make all the difference.
-Get in touch with one near you today for a review of your case, at no charge to you.
+If you're facing criminal charges, you may want to contact an experienced criminal defense attorney who can advocate on your behalf and guide you through the trial process.